-- Before cutting a new material or resetting the blade length, it is advisable to do a test cut.
-While in offline mode, press the TEST button to cut a 1" x 1/4" rectangle.
+Before cutting a new material or resetting the blade length, it is advisable to do a test cut.
+While in offline mode, press the TEST button to cut a small ring.
 This will indicate if your pressure settings and blade length are sufficient.
-If necessary, change your settings, move your origin, and perform additional test cuts until the material cuts a clean square.
-Repeat a test cut in the same location to simulate multi-cut cutting for thicker materials that will clearly require two or more passes. - While in the online mode, pressing the TEST button will cause nothing to happen.
+If necessary, change your settings, move your origin, and perform additional test cuts until the material cuts a clean shape.
+Repeat a test cut in the same location to simulate multi-cut cutting for thicker materials that will clearly require two or more passes.

+• While in the online mode, pressing the TEST button will cause nothing to happen.